EdVenty/blackRacers/README.md

 	- `kuzov_BlackRacer`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
 2. Team photos: are located in the “other/Our photo” folder
 	- Photo (`` Our photo.jpeg `` )- the official photo of the team, and ( ``our funny photo.jpg `` ) - funny
-2. The robot's photos are located in the folder "photo”
+3. The robot's photos are located in the folder "photo”
 	- Photos (` Robot_...jpg `) show the structure of the robot from different sides
-3. The link to the video is located in the folder " Item number 3-Url the address of the YouTube video
-	- Link ``Url the address of the YouTube video.md``
-4. Diagrams: located in the folder "Item number 4-schematic diagrams of electromechanical components."
+4. Diagrams: located in the folder "schemes"
 	- The electrical diagram is presented in the file: ``Schematic_BlackRacer. png``, the scheme was designed in the EasyEDA program, the file: ``SCH_BlackRacer_team.
 Json``
 	- The kinetic scheme was compiled using GOST 'a, file:`` kinematic_scheme.jpg``
-5. 3D models: they are located in the folder " Item number 5-3d models used in the robot”
+5. Control software: located in the folder "src":
-	- `Knopka`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
-	- `kuzov_BlackRacer`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
-6. Files in the main partition:
-	- ` README.md ` -a file with the user's guide and an overview of the repository
 	- `wroracer` -a program that runs on the robot and controls its actions
 	- ` RoboAPI.py` - module of communication with the robot
 	- ` InetConnection.py`-server creation file on Raspberry Pi